Cappi1998/SteamAddMobileGuardAuthenticator/README.md

 ### Config.json
-- <a href="#AccountsFormatInput">AccountsFormatInput</a> => input format of accounts that will be processed. you can use "SteamAccountCreateHelper" or "login:pass:email:emailpass".
+- <a href="#AccountsFormatInput">AccountsFormatInput</a> => input format of accounts that will be processed. you can use "SteamAccountCreateHelper" or "login:pass\:email\:emailpass".
 - <a href="#PhoneServiceToUse">PhoneServiceToUse</a> => Phone Service that will be used to obtain rental numbers.
 - PhoneServiceApiKey => API Key for the chosen Phone Service.
 - AccountsPerNumber => number(int) of accounts to be linked in each number.